spncrhrstn/spencerharston.com/src/about.md

 I'm currenty working as a software engineer at Lockheed Martin Corporation.

-I'm married to a wonderful wife and I'm father to the cutest girl.
+I'm married to a wonderful wife and I'm father to the cutest girl and the sweetest boy.

 ## Contact Me
 If you feel like reaching out, you can find me at